-By default, most computers turn on the Num Lock key each time the computer boots, because it is more likely you'll need to use numeric keypad numbers.
-For example, if your login password has numbers and you used the numeric keypad to enter those numbers it would fail without Num Lock being enabled.
+By default, most computers turn on the Num Lock key each time the computer boots because you may need to use numeric keypad numbers.
+For example, if your login password has numbers and you used the numeric keypad to enter those numbers, it would fail without Num Lock being enabled.

 Num lock keys

 Below is a chart with additional information about what each numeric keypad key does when Num Lock is enabled and disabled.
-For example, pressing the "2" key on the numeric keypad when Num Lock is enabled enters the number "2" and when Num Lock is off, it will arrow down one line.
+For example, pressing the "2" key on the numeric keypad when Num Lock is enabled enters the number "2," and when Num Lock is off, it arrows down one line.

-Note: The below information is only for keyboards with numeric keypad and does not apply to the number keys on the top row of your keyboard.
+The information below is only for keyboards with numeric keypads and doesn't apply to the number keys along the top of the keyboard.